-Advanced Special Topics in German - Honors 1 credit
+Advanced Special Topics in German - Honors

-Prerequisite: German IV or staff recommendation Advanced Special Topics in German is designed for the continuing study of German through a contentbased approach to world language study.
+Prerequisite: German IV

+Advanced Special Topics in German is designed for the continuing study of German through a contentbased approach to world language study.
 Content-based instruction in German integrates the performance objectives and language structures with other curricular areas, using German as the vehicle for instruction.